-To assess carbon amounts in the different HWP categories, the default carbon conversion factors for the aggregated HWP categories sawn wood, wood-based panels, and paper and paperboard were used from the 2013 IPCC KP guidance (see Table 10.1).
+To assess carbon amounts in the different HWP categories, the default carbon conversion factors for the aggregated HWP categories sawn wood, wood-based panels, and paper and paperboard were used from tables 2.8.1 and 2.8.2 of the 2013 IPCC KP guidance (see Table 10.2).
 For the category other industrial round wood, the values for sawn wood were used.

-Table 10.2 Tier 1 default carbon conversion factors and half-lives factors for the HWP categories.
+Table 10.2 Tier 1 default carbon conversion factors and half-lives factors for the HWP categories as provided by the IPCC KP Guidance (IPCC 2014).

-HWP category
+HWP category C conversion factor Half-lives (years)

+(Mg C per m3 air dry volume)

 Sawn wood 0.229 35

 Wood based panels 0.269 25

 Other 0.229 35

 Paper and paperboard 0.386 2